A Warning About Gifts for Teachers: READ THIS Before You Buy!

 Once again, thanks for this great article.
 I’m a first time mom & was getting anxious & feeling the pressure seeing the things other moms were posting about gifting their children’s teachers before I read this article.

-Jennifer, Huge thanks for taking the time to generously share your story and write this comment to help others.
+Huge thanks for taking the time to generously share your story and write this comment to help others.
 Much appreciated!

 I appreciate your perspective, which raised several points I hadn't considered before.